 Step 3.
 Attend an Observation Day

-- After the orientation, you will be asked to stay for an interview and an introductory training session on the history, structure and mission of the Zoo with our Volunteer Services Manager.
+- After the observation, you will be asked to stay for an interview and an introductory training session on the history, structure and mission of the Zoo with our Volunteer Coordinator.

 - NOTE: Diver s that do not yet meet the prerequisites will be referred to local training resources for additional qualifications.